compuserscripts/6v6_lua/README.md

 ubercounter modification - ignoring kritz - calculate fake uber in place for kritz when enabled - make it possible to customize everything easily, position, text size etc etc etc option to add slight randomness to uber percentage

-CRITHEAL INDICATOR, on player and for medic for all players

 indicator when to det when people are near stickies

 cloak and dagger stop